Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Introduction

 \section{Introduction}

-Deep learning with deep neural networks (DNNs) has been applied extensively in various tasks owing to their remarkable performance.
-It has frequently been observed that DNNs empirically achieve substantially higher accuracy than many existing approaches \cite{schmidhuber2015deep, lecun2015deep,hinton2006fast, le2011optimization, kingma14adam}.
-To understand this empirical success, we investigate DNNs through the nonparametric regression problem.
+Learning with deep neural networks (DNNs) has been applied extensively owing to their remarkable performance in many tasks.
+It has been observed that DNNs empirically achieve substantially higher accuracy in some tasks than many existing approaches \citep{schmidhuber2015deep, lecun2015deep,hinton2006fast, le2011optimization, kingma14adam}.
+To understand such empirical successes, we investigate DNNs through nonparametric regression problems.